 Haunted Mansion Holiday gained a special new animatronic in 2016 with the addition of Sally, Jack Skellington’s beloved from the “Nightmare Before Christmas” film.
 Until Sally was added to the popular dark ride two years ago, there always seemed to be an element missing.
 After all, what is Jack without Sally?
 Before this large animatronic Sally was added in 2016, a smaller version (which is still present today) waved guests goodbye as they exited the ride.
 This was added in 2013 in place of the Black Widow Bride Constance Hatchaway, who asks guests to “Hurry Back” during the non-holiday version of the Haunted Mansion attraction.

 Now, guests can pay a visit to a larger, more lifelike version of the charming character every year in the graveyard scene of Haunted Mansion Holiday.
 If you pay close attention, you may catch who Sally is staring at longingly!

 There you have it!
 Some facts and history about the beloved Haunted Mansion Holiday at Disneyland Resort.
-Be sure to enjoy this attraction before it’s gone for the season after January 6, 2019.
 What’s your favorite holiday overlay at Disneyland Resort?
 Let us know in the comments!